 To date, we have shipped our products to a limited number of customers.
 We expect that in the foreseeable future, the majority of our revenues will depend on sales of our products to a limited number of customers.
-Four and three customers each contributed more than 10% of our revenues for the years ended December 31, 2001 and 2000, which represented an aggregate of 67% and 70% of total revenues.
+For the year ended December 31, 2001, Fusion Communications, Global Crossing, Qwest Communications and XO Communications each contributed more than 10% of our revenues and collectively represented an aggregate of 67% of our total revenues.
+For the six months ended June 30, 2002, Qwest Communications and Touch America each contributed more than 10% of our revenues and collectively represented an aggregate of 40% of our total revenues.
+At June 30, 2002, two customers accounted for the majority of our accounts receivable balance.
 Our future success will depend on our ability to attract additional customers beyond our current limited number.
 The growth of our customer base could be adversely affected by:

-- customer unwillingness to implement our new voice infrastructure products; - any delays or difficulties that we may incur in completing the development and introduction of our planned products or product enhancements; - our customers' inability to raise capital to finance their business plans and capital expenditures; - new product introductions by our competitors; - any failure of our products to perform as expected; or - any difficulty we may incur in meeting customers' delivery requirements.
+- customer unwillingness to implement our new voice infrastructure products; - any delays or difficulties that we may incur in completing the development and introduction of our planned products or product enhancements;

+- additional bankruptcies of service providers or their inability to raise capital to finance business plans and capital expenditures; - new product introductions by our competitors; - any failure of our products to perform as expected; or - any difficulty we may incur in meeting customers' delivery requirements.

-The loss of any of our significant customers or any substantial reduction in orders from these customers could materially adversely affect our financial condition and results of operations.
+The loss of any of our significant customers or any substantial reduction in orders from these customers or their delay or failure to pay our receivables could materially adversely affect our financial condition and results of operations.
 If we do not expand our customer base to include additional customers that deploy our products in operational commercial networks, our revenues will not grow significantly, or at all.